 Your Next.js app is in production.
 Users are hitting your API routes.
 But how do you know if /api/users is responding in 200ms or 2000ms?
 How do you know if your payment webhook is returning 500 errors at 3 AM?

 Most developers deploy and hope for the best.
 In this guide, you'll learn how to set up proper API monitoring for your Next.js routes — with automated health checks, latency tracking, and instant alerts — in under 5 minutes.
+(Not sure how to build the health check itself?
+Start with our Next.js health check guide.)

 Why Monitor Next.js API Routes?